ccswbs/UoGd7-Training/Workshops/ContentCreatorsAgendaSimplified.md

     2. Internal links - use the page name copied from the browser *psychology/faq-page*.

 For more details, refer to [Web Solutions full documentation.](https://mancusop.gitbooks.io/uog-drupal-training/content/)

+## To Create an Event
+Before creating an event a **Taxonomy** for `Event_headings` needs to be created by the Site Manager.
+Events use a datafield called `Sections` where content creators can add data that doesn't conform to the predetermined Events feature such as *cost*, or *Extra Directions*, or  *Dinner Menu Items*.

+1. Select `Add Content` at the top of the administration bar.
+2. Select `Event` in the list.
+3. Enter a **Title**. *(Mandatory)*
+4. Enter the starting and ending **Dates and Time**. *(Mandatory)*
+5. Enter a **Location**.
+6. In the **Body field** enter the details and summary of the information.
+  * Ensure your section item has been predefined, a common one is *Cost*.
+8. Add a `feature image` if there is one for the event, such as a poster image.
+Add a descriptive **Alt Text** - a **Caption** is optional. *Note: Any information available on the image should also be available in your summary.*
+9. Add any files relevant to the Event and enter a related website for your event *(if there is a page dedicated to the event)* with a descriptive title.
+10. Select the Save button when you are done.

+## To Add a News Article
+1. On the Administration bar, select `Add Content`.
+2. Select `News`.
+3. Enter a **Title**
+5. Enter a **Written by**.
+6. In the body field, enter what you want displayed on your web page.
+[Here is more information on how to use the WYSIWYG editor.](wysiwyg-editor.md)
+7. Add a feature image if there is one for the news, such as an image of the subject matter.
+It is required to add **Alternative Text** if the image is not a decorative one.
+Add a **Caption**.
+8. Enter any *tags or keywords* that help categorize and organize your article.
+9. If you want this web page to be accessed through your menus check the `provide a menu link`.
+    1. Enter an appropriate **Title** and **Description**.
+    2. In the `Parent item` drop down menu select which menu heading you want the new link to be accessed through. *Example: If it is an event select event to have it as a sub-link there.*
+10. If you have the proper authority to publish right away, select `Published` in `Publishing options`.
+11. Ensure `Promoted to front page` is selected.
+11. Select Save when you are done.

+## To Add a Banner Image
+1. Select `Add Content` at the top of the administration bar.
+2. Select `Banner`.
+3. Enter the required information: *Title, Category, Headline, Headline Link*.
+    * **Headline:** Appears on the image.
+    * **Headline Link:** can link to any website, if internal link use the page name.
+4. Image - `Upload Image:` Choose File – *Upload*.
+    * You must enter Alt text describing the image.
+5. Enter optional information: *Summary, Keywords*.
+    * **Summary:** Appears below the headline.
+    * **Keywords:** like tags, are a filtering mechanism.
+6. Select the Order (random order by default, 0 = first, 1 = second).
+7. Select `Save` when done.

+*Note: To add more banner images do the same steps as listed and change the order if you have a preferred order.*

+### To Display The Banner On The Front Page
+1. Select `Structure` at the top of the administration bar.
+2. Select `Blocks`.
+3. Two options:
+    * If you want a **static banner** drag *View: B1 - Image slider (Banner): Block - Manual* up to the *Top Bar* block region or select highlighted from the dropdown menu.
+    * If you want a **slide show banner** drag *View: B1 - Image slider (Banner): Block - Autoplay* up to the *Top Bar* block region or select highlighted from the dropdown menu.
+4. Select `Save Blocks`.